openneuropet/ezbids_docker/apptainer/README.md

 docker-compose up --build
 ```

-Once the containers are running, stop them with:
+If the containers are running, stop them with:
 ```sh
 docker-compose down
 ```